 At its meeting of 12th January, 2014, the oversight body of the Basel Committee on Banking Supervision (BCBS) endorsed the definition of the leverage ratio set forth in CRD IV, to promote consistent disclosure, which applied from 1st January, 2015.
 As of the date of this Prospectus, there is no applicable regulation in Spain which establishes a specific leverage ratio requirement for credit institutions.
 However, the EU Banking Reforms propose a binding leverage ratio requirement of 3 per cent. of Tier 1 capital that is added to an institution's own funds requirements and that an institution must meet in addition to its risk based requirements.
-In particular, under the latest Presidency compromise proposals of the Council of the European Union for the EU Banking Reforms, any breach of this leverage ratio could also result in a requirement to determine the MDA and restrict discretionary payments to such MDA, as well as the consequences of, and pending, such calculation as specified above.
+In particular, any breach of this leverage ratio could also result in a requirement to determine the MDA and restrict discretionary payments to such MDA, as well as trigger the restrictions referred to above while such calculation is pending.

-The table below sets out the reconciliation of the Group's accounting assets to its leverage ratio exposure as of 31st December, 2017:
+The table below sets out the reconciliation of the Group's accounting assets to its leverage ratio exposure as of 31st December, 2018: